kubedb/docs/docs/guides/zookeeper/quickstart/quickstart.md

 Error from server (BadRequest): admission webhook "zookeeper.validators.kubedb.com" denied the request: zookeeper "zookeeper-quickstart" can't be deleted.
 To delete, change spec.terminationPolicy
 ```

 Now, run `kubectl edit zk zookeeper-quickstart -n demo` to set `spec.terminationPolicy` to `Halt` .
 Then you will be able to delete/halt the database.

-Learn details of all `TerminationPolicy` [here](/docs/guides/zookeeper/concepts/zookeeper.md#specterminationpolicy)

 ## Cleaning up